 How do you eat well and cheaply in the UK?

-Supermarket meal deals (Tesco, Sainsbury’s, Boots, Co-op) provide a sandwich or wrap, snack, and drink for £3.50–4.50 — the standard UK working lunch.
-For hot food, fish and chips (£9–13 for a full portion) remain excellent value as a sit-down meal in coastal towns; Greggs bakery chain (nationwide, 2,000+ locations) provides pies, sausage rolls, and pastries for £1–3.
+Supermarket meal deals (Tesco, Sainsbury’s, Boots, Co-op) provide a sandwich or wrap, snack, and drink for £3.85–£4.50 (loyalty-card price; non-members pay slightly more) — the standard UK working lunch.
+For hot food, fish and chips (£9–13 for a full portion) remain excellent value as a sit-down meal in coastal towns; Greggs bakery chain (nationwide, 2,700+ locations) provides pies, sausage rolls, and pastries for £1–3.
 Pub lunches at non-tourist pubs (a Sunday roast with all trimmings £12–17, or a weekday set menu often £10–14 for two courses) provide proper hot meals at reasonable cost.
-Wetherspoons pubs reliably offer the cheapest food and drink in any UK city center (breakfast from £3, main courses from £5–8, real ales from £2–3.50).
+Wetherspoons pubs reliably offer some of the cheapest food and drink in any UK city centre (breakfast from £3, main courses from £5–£11, real ales from £2–3.50).
 Ethnic food streets — Brick Lane (Bangladeshi), Chinatown (Chinese), and Tooting Broadway (South Asian) — offer exceptional food at lower prices than the wider city.